Created on

 Issue these commands for a more granular view of mismatched VDOMs:

-For the above example, the only interesting output will be:
+For the above example, the only relevant output will come from the following:

-Once the not matching object is determined on both cluster unit, run the following command, replacing <object_name> with the actual object name:
+Once the object that is not matching is determined on both cluster units, run the following command, replacing <object_name> with the actual object name:

 This will show where in the object the differences are and look at that specific place in the config for differences.